getcleaver/docs/3 Servers/SSH Keys.md

 ## SSH KEYS
 ---

 When you create a server, Cleaver automatically adds a public SSH key to your server.
-The private counterpart of this public SSH key can be found under `~/.ssh/cleaver` folder on macOS.
+The private counterpart of this public SSH key can be found under `~/.ssh/cleaver` folder on macOS/Linux.
 Cleaver also adds a private key on the provisioned server itself and if you go to `Servers > <your server name> > SSH Keys`, you can see its public counterpart.
 You use this key when you need to let other third party services access your server.

-[For security reason][1], Cleaver disables logging in as root over SSH and also disables password login.
-Instead, you have to login as user `cleaver`.
-This is the default user created and used by Cleaver to run tasks on your server.
-So by default, once Cleaver is done provisioning your server, you can only login over SSH using your private key and only as user `cleaver`.
+For security reason, Cleaver disables disables password login.
+User `cleaver` is created and used by Cleaver to run tasks on your server.

 ### SSHing into your server using the default SSH key
 ---